 [Gene’s long-awaited, and much-anticipated 2nd Edition of Small-Scale Grain Raising: An Organic Guide to Growing, Processing, and Using Nutritious Whole Grains, for Home Gardeners and Local Farmers is now available. -DS]

 No sooner had the news come out that rice stocks worldwide were at an all time modern low, and that the price of wheat had hit historic highs, when I started getting calls and letters from all over.
 Modern homesteaders wanted to know where they could get a copy of my old book, Small Scale Grain Raising.

 It is gratifying to know there are still Americans who, instead of wringing their hands at a possible problem headed their way, start figuring what to do about it.
 I only wish I had some copies of that book left.
-It was published in 1977 and is now going for as high as $300 a crack on the Internet.
-If you have one, put it in your safe deposit box.
-But I am happy to report that a new edition will be coming out as soon as I can get the revision written.
+It was published in 1977 and was as high as $300 a crack on the Internet.
+But I am happy to report that a new edition is now available.

 I don’t really know if the high grain prices have anything to do with renewed interest in that book.
 What seems to me more likely is that self-reliant people are taking a look at what is happening in our financial world and wondering if it is time to plow up the backyard or that old horse lot and plant some food.